Automated home descriptions and time management

-If you Google how to write a great home description, or property listing description examples, or how to describe a home for sale, you’ll find a lot of great advice that takes a long time to implement.
+If you Google how to write a great home description, or property listing description examples, or how to describe a home for sale, you’ll find a lot of great advice.
+But it’s the kind of advice that takes a long time to implement.
 Or you can start with Nila June and receive a fully automated property description that checks all the boxes, and gives you some room to run with your own perspective.

 Taking the Nila June property survey beats briefing a human writer

 Our customers want to save time, but they also want a great description.
 So they are willing to take their time to brief Nila June on the property.

 They let us know when we need to increase the length of the survey by adding more detail.
 We’re always happy to take that call.
 Development of our product is ongoing, and in consultation with our customers.

 When they respond to our survey, our clients spend a fraction of the time that it would take to brief a human writer hired from Fiverr or UpWork.
 That human writer would then spend two or three days producing the description.
 Our clients are used to the Nila June descriptions showing up immediately on the screen, and in email.
 Their investment in completing the survey brings an immediate payoff.